Purdy elementary kids launch business to raise money to help save endangered reef

 A group of second graders from Purdy Elementary School made waves this past week after raising over $1,000 for the Great Barrier Reef Foundation by selling cups of lemonade to their friends at recess.

-Wanda Angus’s first grade class spent five weeks, rain or shine, outside at recess selling homemade lemonade for 50 cents a cup.
-The last day of sales was Friday, June 6.
+Wanda Angus’s second grade class spent five weeks, rain or shine, outside at recess selling homemade lemonade for 50 cents a cup.
+The last day of sales was Friday, June 8.
 Total raised: $1,004.38.

 “There has been a great response to this,” Angus said.
 “We’ve had a lot of parents and volunteers help the students.
 They are also learning financial literacy.”